tgenewein/tgenewein.github.io/research/40-distributedinformationprocessing.md

 I(W;A) \leq \text{min} \lbrace I(W;X), I(X;A) \rbrace
 $$

-or in other words: if all we care about is maximizing utility, then the serial case requires to pay twice for (at least) the same amount of information processing compared to the rate-distortion case.
+or in other words: if all we care about is maximizing utility, then the serial case requires to pay (at least) twice for the same amount of information processing compared to the rate-distortion case that consists of a single processing stage only.

 ### Distribution of information processing
-The goal here is to split the total information processing load onto several elements of limited capacity such that in the end the information processed is larger than the information processed by each element (or processing stage).
+The goal in a parallel hierarchy is to split the total information processing load onto several elements of limited capacity such that in the end the information processed is larger than the information processed by each element (or processing stage).
 The approach taken here also introduces an "intermediate" random variable $$M$$, but in contrast to the serial case, the joint-distribution factorizes as follows:

 $$
 p(w,m,a)=p(w)p(m|w)p(a|w,m)